"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Child Counseling That Starts With Understanding, Not Fixing

 Children don’t always have words for what they’re feeling.
-A seven-year-old who cries every Sunday night before school, or a nine-year-old who suddenly can’t stop fighting with their sibling, these behaviors tell a story.
-Our job is to help your child tell it.
+A seven-year-old who cries every Sunday night before school.
+A nine-year-old who suddenly can’t stop fighting with their sibling.
+A quiet child who used to love playing with friends and now doesn’t want to leave the house.
+These behaviors tell a story and our job is to help your child tell it.

 We draw on cognitive behavioral therapy (CBT), play-based methods, and child development frameworks, not as rigid scripts, but as tools we adapt to your child’s age, temperament, and specific needs.
 Every plan is personal.